Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Results

 This detachment leads to a different design pattern: the LLM needs to adapt to the retrieval model to issue queries that the retrieval model can understand.
-For example, when using a lexical retrieval model such as BM25, the LLM needs to produce lexical queries for exact matches to the pieces of information that the users need; for retrieval models that are capable of understanding semantic queries, such as Qwen3 Embed, the LLM can form conceptual queries to get fuzzy matches from the retrieval.
-We observe this behavior in our LangGraph self-reflection process.
 The focus of development in improving the final generation output moves away from improving the underlying retrieval model, but rather the adaptivity of the LLM to the specific retrieval model.
 This may be preferable for some applications or production environments where the collection is large or only a limited set of retrieval systems is available.
 Based on our experiments, a simpler (or less iterative) RAG pipeline benefits from the improvement of the retrieval model more directly, which may be more preferable for most applications since finetuning LLM for a specific task or use case is more challenging and computationally expensive than adapting a more effective retrieval model, which is usually more economical.

 So to answer RQ3: \textbf{\textit{Can a more complex RAG pipeline compensate a less effective retrieval system?}} Potentially, but it is not guaranteed.
 Using a more complex RAG pipeline can detach the final response quality from the effectiveness of the underlying retrieval model, as we have shown with our correlation analysis.
 However, detachment does not always lead to improvements in the final generation quality, as shown in Table~\ref{tab:rag-results}.
 The key performance bottleneck in this case shifts from retrieving useful documents to better interaction from the LLM to the retrieval model.